 Guides and resources

 Foods that are good for your body are good for your teeth too.
-See the nutrition and snacking tips on pages 8 and 9 of the Oral Health guide (PDF, 24 pages, 3 MB).
+Check out this info from the Canadian Dental Association.

 Your local and Public Health supports